shadow9owo/ImgToConsole/README.md

 # Notes
 sadly the images are low quality due 2 the fact that one space in a console != 1 pixel which sucks

+fun fact ive wrote this after comming back from a horrorcore concert (reznik)

 # example

 <img src="Capture.JPG"></img>